 - Implement missing members implements any interface members or abstract members missing from the current class.

 - Override members does the same as Implement missing members, but it also overrides virtual members if applicable.

-- Position the caret within a class where you would like to implement and/or override members.
+- Set the caret within a class where you would like to implement and/or override members from base types.

-Generate dialog box that appears, select members to implement and/or override:
+- In the Generate dialog that appears, select members to implement and/or override:

 Optionally, use the following controls that are applied to all implemented/overridden